pyrlkit/pyrlkit/README.md

 ## 🧐 About <a name = "about"></a>

 A python library for reinforcement learning in which all the environments and agents can be customised.
 A high level abstraction meant to reduce the amoutn of code written, while providing robustness and versatility if one wants to tune the scenarios firther
+We mean to create two versions of this library, one written in python purely and one more lua

 ## 🏁 Getting Started <a name = "getting_started"></a>